 Hours: All aboard the historic vessel on Saturdays 1-5 p.m. and Thursdays 4-8 p.m for free!

 Feelin’ frisky?
 Maybe you are just interested in the history of baby makin’.
 In either case, head to Flatiron for the Museum of Sex, where over 15,000 objects, costumes and installations are ready to greet your deepest desires.
 Walk through the history of sex culture and the evolution of human fornication before taking the museum’s quiz to determine your own sexual personality.
 If you need a little kickstart in the bedroom, the gift shop has got you covered with all types of sexual souvenirs.
 But before you leave, make sure to shell out an extra $5 and enter the bounce house of boobies.
 Let that sink in for a second.

 Hours: Sunday – Thursday: 10:30am – 11pm Friday & Saturday: 10:30am – 12am, last ticket sold 2 hours before closing

 When in Midtown, make sure to head to the museum of one of the world’s most famous magicians; Harry Houdini.
 It’s located in a small magic shop across from Madison Square Garden and contains nearly 1,500 artifacts on display.
 Items included are the “unthinkable” handcuffs, magic props and secret escape tools used by the magician himself.
 Get up close and personal with Harry’s infamous hanging straitjacket while you watch rare footage of his live acts.
 The venue even hosts magic lectures, magic shows and several other events throughout the year.

 Hours: Mon – Sat 10:00 am to 6:00 pm & Sun 10:00 am to 5:00 pm

 Price: Admission is free!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near New York, New York using the map below!